event1310/service-availability-checker/README.md

 ```python
 python runchecker.py -l google.com http://facebook.com https://youtube.com
 ```
+*Note: all above sites examples (with https, http or without) are valid urls*

 Using *-f* allows you to process multiple websites from *.txt* file
 ```python